yugabyte/wordpress-site/wp-content/plugins/wpcf7-redirect/readme.txt

 = Does this plugin uses "on_sent_ok" additional setting? =

 No. One of the reasons we developed this plugin, is because on_send_ok is now deprecated, and is going to be abolished by the end of 2017.
 This plugin is the only redirect plugin for Contact Form 7 that has been updated to use [DOM events](https://contactform7.com/dom-events/) to perform redirect, as Contact Form 7 developer Takayuki Miyoshi recommends.

 == Screenshots ==

-1. Redirect Settings tab
+1. Actions tab
+2. Redirect Action
+3. Fire JavaScript Action
+4. Save Lead Actions
+5. Extensions tab

 == Changelog ==

+= 2.3.3 =
+* Fixed undefined $_SERVER['HTTP_HOST'] on CLI calls

+= 2.3.2 =
+* Added columns on actions list (debug mode)
+* Added compatibility for Contact Form 7 Redirection Pro migrations
+* Fixed extensions download process.
+* Moved Mailchimp dependencies to Mailchimp action

+= 2.3.1 =
+* Added index.php to directories to disable directory browsing.
+* Fixed typo in popup action class name for receiving updates.
+* Fixed extensions update process.

+= 2.2.9 =
+* Added Export leads to csv option.
+* Added Duplicate action button.
+* Added Preview data on leads table (Defined by marking which fields to display on the action settings).
+* Added urlencode passed parameters option on redirect action.
+* Fixed duplicate actions on contact form duplication.

+= 2.2.8 =
+* Added html support to Send Email action.
+* Added file attachments support to Send Email action.
+* Added reset settings button to debug tools.
+* Fixed a bug: radio buttons and checkboxes are now passed correctly as url parameters.
+* Fixed a bug: "Changes you made may not be saved" pop-up no longer appears when no changes have been made.

+= 2.2.7 =
+* Fixed extensions update check interval.

+= 2.2.6 =
+* Fixed support for non-ajax redirection action.
+* Minor styling changes.

+= 2.2.5 =
+* Fixed compatibility issues with "Contact Form 7 - Conditional Fields" Plugin.

+= 2.2.4 =
+* Fixed a bug with jQuery.noConflict()

+= 2.2.3 =
+* Fixed compatability issue with "Contact Form 7 - Conditional Fields" Plugin.

+= 2.2.2 =
+* Fixed a bug with jQuery.noConflict()
+* jQuery migrate compatibility changes
+* Added debug options

+= 2.2.1 =
+* Fixed a bug in extension class
+* Fixed a bug - accessiBe turned off by default

+= 2.2.0 =
+* New feature: Saving form leads in database.
+* New actions system.
+* Easy installation of plugin extensions.
+* Complete code refactoring.

+= 1.3.7 =
+* Show pages hierarchy in page select dropdown.

-= 1.3.5 =
+= 1.3.6 =
-* Fixed a bug: Redirection Pro for Contact Form 7 message not disappearing after clicking the X button (for some users).
+* Fixed a bug: Redirection for legacy browsers (non-ajax) not working when using external url.

 = 1.3.4 =
 * Fixed a bug: "Changes you made may not be saved" pop-up no longer appears when no changes have been made.